 Priority one: keep the Internet connection going

-One caveat though: UPS batteries degrade over time – a small percentage every time they are used.
+A warning: all batteries degrade over time.
 You can make them last longer by not having them on if the power cut happens when you are not working.
-So, you know power is going out at 4pm on a Saturday and you won’t need the router – then just switch off the UPS.
+So, if you know power is going out at 4pm on a Saturday and you won’t need your WiFi network – then just switch off the UPS.

 Priority two – a working computer

-There is no way round this one: you need a laptop to beat loadshedding.
+You need a full inverter to run a desktop PC.
+If you can’t afford on of those, you’re going to need a laptop to beat loadshedding.
 And then make it your sacred duty to keep it plugged in ALL THE TIME.
 If you have two laptops, so much the better.
 Keep them plugged in all the time.
 Should I say that again?
 If you unplug your laptop to work in the garden, plug it in again when you get inside.
 Every single time.

 And if you find your battery is not lasting through the full period of loadshedding, that doesn’t necessarily mean you need a new computer.
 It might simply mean you need to replace the battery.
 Check that out with your local computer repair shop first, or search online for a new battery for your make and model of laptop.

 If you have a PC, you need to do the sums: how much money are you losing by not being able to work for extended periods of time?
 How does that stack up against purchasing a mid-range laptop?
+And how does that compare to the cost of buying an inverter.
 (And if you are in full-time employment, make those sums to persuade your employer to get you a laptop).